- Working to create a naltrexone implant, BICX102, to help people kick their addiction to opioids and alcohol

 The company has a master services agreement with Charles River Laboratories which is conducting preclinical studies of BICX102.
 If things go according to plan, the company aims to start human studies later this year.

 In April last year, the company raised $6 million at a premium to its market price from two investors.

 The company has also been backed by Alpine Creek Capital which first invested $2.5 million when BioCorRx had a market cap of just $3 million.
 Alpine Creek Capital followed up their initial investment with an additional tranche in the first quarter of 2017.

 BioCorRx said a senior secured convertible promissory note of $4.16 million with BICX Holding, an entity controlled by Alpine Creek Capital, was recently converted into 2.22 million shares of common stock in order to simplify the company's capital structure and boost its balance sheet.

 Significantly, the timely conversion eliminated $4.16 million of liabilities from the company’s balance sheet.

-BioCorRX’s goal is to get Investigational New Drug (IND) approval from the US Food and Drug Administration (FDA) to go into human trials of BICX102, it's lead pipeline candidate.
-The company is hoping this will come to fruition in 2020.
+- BioCorRX’s goal is to get Investigational New Drug approval from the FDA to go into human trials of BICX102, it's lead pipeline candidate in 2020

-The company’s new medically-assisted UnCraveRx Weight Loss Program is likely to be a key growth revenue driver as it looks to expand its provider network.
+- The UnCraveRx Weight Loss Program is likely to be a key revenue driver as it expands its provider network

-It’s no secret that BioCorRx is eying a Nasdaq listing and has enhanced its capital structure and improved its balance sheet to prepare for the planned up-listing to the tech-laden exchange.
-The move will give the company access to a wider investor base.
+- BioCorRx is eying a Nasdaq listing and has enhanced its capital structure and improved its balance sheet to prepare for the planned up-listing which will give the company access to a wider investor base

 What the boss says: